 - People over the age of 50 who engage in receptive arts activities just once per month or more are 84% more likely to have healthy aging two years later

 We are currently in phase three of the initiative.
-This phase builds on the previous work and encompass three primary components, as outlined below.
+This phase builds on the previous work and encompasses three primary components, as outlined below.

 1. Development of a Core Outcomes Set (COS) for Arts in Public Health: We are utilizing a national team of investigators and robust stakeholder-driven consensus methods, including dialogue with a range of stakeholders using focus groups and the Delphi Method, data integration, robust external review, and translation to broad audiences through publication of open-source resources as well as peer-reviewed publication.
 We have established partnerships for this project with the Yerba Buena Center for the Arts, Stanford University, the Federal Reserve Bank of New York, Americans for the Arts, Michigan State University, Brown University, and the International Arts & Mind Lab at Johns Hopkins.
 We anticipate that a core outcomes set will: